Shear Madness: North America

-The Boston production was described as the longest running non-musical play in the United States and the second-longest-running non-musical play in the world, after Agatha Christie's The Mousetrap which has been performed in London since 1952.
-However a few other non-musical plays have run for longer: Eugène Ionesco's The Bald Soprano in Paris since 1957 and Israel Horovitz's Line in New York City (1974–2018).

 A production opened in November 2015 at the New World Stages Off-Broadway theater in New York City running there until July 2016.
 It then reopened later that month at the Davenport Theater, running until April 2017.
 Productions also ran in Philadelphia and Chicago.

 A Spanish adaptation by director Rina Rajlevsky, written by Alberto Lomnitz and Ricardo Esquerra, opened in 2017 in Mexico City at the Fernando Soler Theatre.